fieryhenry/Battle-Cats-Save-File-Editor/README.md

 # Features
 1. Change catfood
 2. Change XP
-3. Get all treasures
+3. Get all treasures to a specific level
-4. Max upgrade all cats
+4. Max upgrade all cats to a specific level
 5. Change leadership
 6. Change NP
 7. Change normal cat tickets